Lead shielding: Operation

 Lead's high density is caused by the combination of its high atomic number and the relatively short bond lengths and atomic radius.
 The high atomic number means that more electrons are needed to maintain a neutral charge and the short bond length and a small atomic radius means that many atoms can be packed into a particular lead structure.

 Because of lead's density and large number of electrons, it is well suited to scattering x-rays and gamma-rays.
-These rays form photons, a type of boson, which impart energy onto electrons when they come into contact.
-Without a lead shield, the electrons within a person's body would be affected, which could damage their DNA.
+These rays are photons, a type of boson, which impart energy onto electrons when they come into contact.
+Without a shield, the electrons within a person's body would be affected, which could damage their DNA.
 When the radiation attempts to pass through lead, its electrons absorb and scatter the energy.
 Eventually though, the lead will degrade from the energy to which it is exposed.
 However, lead is not effective against all types of radiation.
 High energy electrons (including beta radiation) incident on lead may create bremsstrahlung radiation, which is potentially more dangerous to tissue than the original radiation.
 Furthermore, lead is not a particularly effective absorber of neutron radiation.